cmoeser5/UFO-Sightings-Table/README.md

-# javascript-challenge
+# UFO Sightings Database Table

 ## Background
-Provided with a dataset of UFO sightings, create a dynamic table that will filter and show data based on user input.
+Utilized a dataset of UFO sightings to create a dynamic table that will filter and show data based on user input.

 ## Technologies Used
 * JavaScript